8.63 FIREARMS—UNLAWFUL RECEIPT

 The defendant is charged in [Count _______ of] the indictment with receiving [a firearm] [ammunition] in violation of Section 922(g) of Title 18 of the United States Code.
 In order for the defendant to be found guilty of that charge, the government must prove each of the following elements beyond a reasonable doubt:

-First, the defendant knowingly received [specify firearm] [specify ammunition] that had been [[shipped] [transported]] [[from one state to another] [between a foreign nation and the United States]]; and
+Second, the [specify firearm] [specify ammunition] had been [[shipped] [transported]] [[from one state to another] [between a foreign nation and the United States]]; and

 If a person knowingly takes possession of [a firearm] [ammunition], [he] [she] has "received" it.